rowanmanning/rowanmanning.com/_posts/2016-03-09-writing-a-friendly-readme.md

 Your project's README is pretty important; it's often the first thing that a person new to your project will see, and is frequently the only source of documentation.
 Your README does the same job for your open source project as a website does for a company, and while websites get a lot of user-experience attention, our README files are rarely even considered from a user perspective.

-This post will guide us through writing a friendly README – one that will be helpful and meet developers (our users) needs, whether they're new to the project or know it well, whether they're a veteran developer or a newcomer.
+This post will guide us through writing a friendly README – one that will be helpful and meet developers' (our users) needs, whether they're new to the project or know it well, whether they're a veteran developer or a newcomer.

 We'll be tackling this in sections, using a pretend library called "Paddington" as an example.
 Let's start from the top.